Predictive Analytics (2026): Turn Data Into Decisions (Not Dashboards)

 Why Most Analytics Projects Fail

-A lot of analytics initiatives go nowhere—a challenge documented extensively in Gartner's research on analytics adoption.
-The pattern is usually the same: someone buys a BI tool, the data team spends months building dashboards, people look at them for a week, and then everyone goes back to their Excel habits.
+Most analytics initiatives go nowhere, a challenge documented in Gartner's research on analytics adoption.
+The pattern is the same: someone buys a BI tool, the data team spends months building dashboards, people look at them for a week, then everyone goes back to Excel.
 The dashboards become digital wallpaper.

 The problem isn't the tooling.
 It's that the dashboards don't actually answer the questions people are asking.
 A chart showing revenue by month is nice, but what people really want to know is: "Will we hit our Q2 target?"
 "Which customers are about to churn?"
 "Where should we invest to grow fastest?"